 Though you can buy canned beans, I go with the dry beans most often since they are cheaper compared to the cans.
 I usually cook one half of a bag at a time to later use in other recipes.

 The only problem using dry beans is that they are less convenient than opening cans with beans that are softened already.
 You also need to sort dry beans first and inspect them for small pebbles before soaking them for hours overnight before you cook.
 If you don’t mind spending a few minutes and soaking the beans, then you are always better off starting with a bag of beans for the money you’ll save.

-Besides my black beans and tomatoes dish, another excellent recipe that I make is my Zesty Pinto Beans and Rice.
+Besides this wonderful dish, another excellent recipe that I make is my Zesty Pinto Beans and Rice.
 This vegetarian dish is actually a complete main dish.
 My Never-Fried, Refried Beans and homemade flour tortillas are also healthy dishes to enjoy that taste amazing.

 These legume recipes are family favorites so I hope that you’ll try them soon.

 - 3 cups of cooked dry black beans

 - 1 tablespoon of sugar

 - 1/4 cup of olive oil

 Sort your beans for any small pebbles first.
 (You can do this ahead of time and have them ready to use when convenient.
 I usually divide a bag into two 40-oz. size clean peanut butter jars).
 Rinse and soak the beans overnight before cooking them until softened.
 This can take a few hours more.
 When the beans are softened, it is time to start browning the two cups of chopped onion, one cup of chopped celery in the 1/4 cup of olive oil.
 After the vegetables are golden brown, add the beans, basil, tomatoes, sugar, salt, and pepper and cook thoroughly.
 ENJOY!